mallocator/Orayen/README.md

 ### ElasticSearch Configuration

 The server uses elasticsearch for storing data and as a clustering infrastructure.
 If you want to customize the elasticsearch configuration beyond the index that is used, you can do so by specifying an external configuration file.
 Other then that, the default elasticsearch configuration actually depends on the environment that the server was set up with.

+## Roadmap

+T.B.D.
+(let's build something working first, and then promise things)

+## Changelog

+### v0.0.1
+T.B.D.